-Beau Darley joined Beasley Allen in August 2011 in the Mass Torts section, where he is mainly working on cases involving transvaginal mesh, a type of surgical mesh used for the repair of common pelvic floor disorders.
-Beau also is handling cases involving the chemotherapy drug Taxotere, which has been linked to claims that the drug causes permanent hair loss.
+Beau Darley joined Beasley Allen Law Firm in August 2011 in the Mass Torts Section, where he is working on cases involving transvaginal mesh, a type of surgical mesh used for the repair of common pelvic floor disorders, as well as cases involving the chemotherapy drug Taxotere, which has been linked to claims that the drug causes permanent hair loss.

-During law school, Beau was a Law Clerk for a plaintiff’s firm in Birmingham, Ala. during his second summer and entire third year of law school.
-Additionally, he served as a Law Clerk for Legal Services of Alabama and was a Law Clerk for Judge J. Scott Vowell, Presiding Judge of Alabama’s 10th Judicial Circuit.
+During law school, Beau was a law clerk for a plaintiff’s firm in Birmingham, Alabama, during his second summer and entire third year of law school.
+Additionally, he served as a law clerk for Legal Services of Alabama and was a law clerk for Judge J. Scott Vowell, presiding judge of Alabama’s 10th Judicial Circuit.

-Beau also is a team captain on the YMCA Boys Work Committee, which raises money for the Montgomery YMCA, and he is an active member on the Jimmy Hitchcock Memorial Award Committee, which awards high school student athletes who excel in athletics and exhibit Christian leadership.
+Beau is a member of the Alabama Civil Justice Foundation’s Board of Directors.
+He is also a former member of the Jimmy Hitchcock Memorial Award Committee, which awards high school student athletes who excel in athletics and exhibit Christian leadership.

 Beau is married to the former Nikki Irvin of Montgomery, and they attend First Baptist Montgomery.